-Violence, instead of words, is used on all sides, by all parties, as a way to harm, intimidate, maim, destroy and kill others.
+Violence, instead of words, is used on all sides, by all parties, as a way to harm, intimidate, maim, destroy and kill others, perpetuating cycles of suffering and destruction with devastating consequences for civilians on all sides.

 10. The Plague of Indifference